 Favoritism of BF standing For Beaten

 If you want to know how to read horse racing form, it is crucial that you understand the letters and numbers next to the horse’s name.
 These letters and numbers will tell you a lot about the horse’s form in recent races.
 Learning these numbers will help you pick winners and make money from betting.

-First, you need to understand what BF standing for.
-BF stands for beaten favourite.
+First, you need to understand what BF stands for.
+BF stands for beaten favorite.
 You’ll find this on the race card and other information that focuses on the horse’s past performance.
-The BF standing for beaten favourite is one of the most important letters on the race card.
+The BF standing for beaten favorite is one of the most important letters on the race card.

-If the horse was a favourite before the race, it’s not always a good sign.
-The BF standing for beaten favourite means the horse had a chance to win the race, but ended up being a distant third.
-You can also check whether the beaten favourite won on its last run.
+If the horse was a favorite before the race, it’s not always a good sign.
+The BF standing for beaten favorite means the horse had a chance to win the race, but ended up being a distant third.
+You can also check whether the beaten favorite won on its last run.